-Slowly, Universal Design and Visitability are becoming aligned with sustainable design and green building as accessibility becomes more important in the modern home.
+Universal Design and Visitability are becoming aligned with sustainable design and green building practices.

 Design and construction decisions impact accessibility in a home.